 Get ready to get the easiest, tastiest Pakistani aloo baingan recipe.
-It gives aroma and flavors of achari baingan without much of the effort.
-The recipe is quick, just add everything in the pot and let it slow cook for 30 minutes.
-And, you are ready to drool over tastiest Aloo Baingan ever.
+It gives the aroma and flavors of achari baingan without much effort.
+The recipe is quick, just add everything to the pot and let it slow cook for 30 minutes.
+And, you are ready to drool over the tastiest Aloo Baingan ever.

 Pakistani Rice Recipes